devp1512/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Dev.md

 It is worth noting that sentiment scores are given on a scale from -4 (most negative) to 4 (most positive).
 Also, another interesting thing about VADER is that emojis in text are automatically converted into text before analysis.
 To this end, it was only necessary for me to give a description of the emojis for VADER to be able to pick up on its sentiment.
 This can be seen above with "rocket" and "gem stone".

+### Running the Sentiment Analyzer

-The actual code to initialize the VADER Sentiment Analyzer and Dictionary Updating is given below.
+The code to initialize the VADER Sentiment Analyzer and Dictionary Updating is relatively straightforward and can be found in the VADER documentation.
+Since 4 outputs will be given for each post, namely the "Negative Signal", "Neutral Signal", "Positive Signal" and "Compound Signal", all of which are normalized scores between -1 and 1, I simply had to append all 4 outputs onto the initial DataFrame.
+The code is given below.

 ```python
 # Import the necessary libraries